ColdMacaroni/onslowcollege.github.io/13dtc/programming/01.setup/index.md

 ## 1.2.1 Download Python

-In 11DIT, you will learn Python.
-This programming language is easy to learn for beginners.
+In 12DIT, you will continue learning Python.

 To use Python, you will need to download and install it on your computer.